 Social Workers - Orange Grove Fostercare has recruited qualified and experienced social work staff who are registered individually with the Health and Care Professions Council (HCPC).
-They are responsible for supporting, advising and monitoring our Foster Parents, visiting fostering households regularly, attending meetings, spending time with children and young people as appropriate and making recommendations to the Foster Parent's review.
+They are responsible for supporting, advising and monitoring our Foster Parents, visiting foster parent households regularly, attending meetings, spending time with children and young people in foster families as appropriate and making recommendations to the Foster Parent's review.